 6. If we change or cancel your Booking

-We reserve the right to cancel or change your booking at any time.
 We plan the arrangements of your booking many months in advance and may occasionally have to make changes, most of which are minor and we will advise you of them at the earliest possible date.
 If a major change becomes necessary, we will advise you of the change as soon as reasonably possible.

 a) Accepting the change